 According to the Vitamin D Council, this essential nutrient helps your brain's neurotransmitters produce serotonin, which affects our feelings of happiness.
 Studies have linked low levels of vitamin D with episodes of depression.

 6. Chronic Infections

 When there’s a healthy amount of vitamin D being processed by your body, your immune system is resilient and able to fight off infections and disease.
-However, a lack of vitamin D can be devastating to your overall health and leave you vulnerable to constant attacks on your health.
+However, a lack of vitamin D can be devastating to your overall health and leave you vulnerable to constant attacks and health problems or scares.